SoftwareAG/c8y-releasenotes/content/release-2024-0/announcements-2024-0.md

 * `DELETE /measurements/measurement` requires at least one of the following parameters: `source`, `dateFrom`, `dateTo`

-##### *[Feature Preview]* Latest measurement values can be stored as part of Device Managed Object
+##### *[Feature Preview]* Latest measurement values can be stored as part of a device managed object
+{{< c8y-admon-important >}}
-**Important:** The feature is at Public Preview stage means that it's not enabled by default and maybe subject to change in future.
+The feature is in Public Preview mode, that is, it is not enabled by default and maybe subject to change in future.
+{{< /c8y-admon-important >}}

-Starting from this release we are introducing the support of automated persistence of measurement values under `c8y_LatestMeasurements` fragment.
+Starting from this release we introduce the support of automated persistence of measurement values under the `c8y_LatestMeasurements` fragment.

 ##### How to enable it
-Using tenant options you should create a category named `measurement.series.latestvalue` with put request to [ tenant options category ](https://cumulocity.com/api/core/#operation/putCategoryOptionResource)
+Use the tenant options to create a category named `measurement.series.latestvalue` with a PUT request to a [tenant options category](https://cumulocity.com/api/core/#operation/putCategoryOptionResource).
 Example:
 ```
 PUT /tenant/options/measurement.series.latestvalue